may-asver/work_automation/README.md

 Tasks automated with PowerShell for Milestone (VMS) servers.  <br />

 ## General requirements
-- Powershell module: MilestonePSTools version 23.2.3
+- Powershell module: MilestonePSTools version 24.2.1 or above
 - User with admin privilege or necessary permissions to run the tasks in the server and/or PC
 - CSV file (in some scripts)